freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/22-rosetta-code/rosetta-code-challenges/compare-a-list-of-strings.md

 # --description--

 A list is an ordered set of values that may contain duplicates.
-Here is an example:
+Aquí hay un ejemplo:

 ```js
 const list = [['AA',  'BB', 'CC'], ['AA', 'ACB', 'AA'], [], ['AA']];